eight04/GM_context/README.md

 * `icon`: string.
 Image URL, used to provide a picture to represent the command.
 * `items`: array of object.
 Define sub-items.
 Only available to `submenu` and `radiogroup` type.
 A submenu may contain any type of the items, but the items of radiogroup can only define `label`, `checked`, and `value` properties.
 * `label`: string.
 The label of the item.
 The label may contain a special string `%s` which would be replaced with the value of `window.getSelection()`.
 * `onclick`: function.
-Called when the item is clicked. *It would recieve a [`contextmenu` event](https://developer.mozilla.org/en-US/docs/Web/Events/contextmenu) not click event*.
-Also, a `checkbox` type item would recieve a boolean to indicate if the item is checked.
+Called when the item is clicked. *It would recieve a [`contextmenu` event](https://developer.mozilla.org/en-US/docs/Web/Events/contextmenu) not a click event*.
+Also, `checkbox` type items would recieve a boolean to indicate if the item is checked.
 * `onchange`: function.
 Only available to `radiogroup`.
 The handler would recieve following params:

 	- `contextmenu` event.
-	- the value of the item currently choosed.
+	- The value of the item currently choosed.

 * `type`: string.
 Define different type of menuitem.
 Available values are: